Juan-Nathan/static-factory-game/README.md

 ## 🛠️ How to Play

 1. Clone the repository.
-2. Open in IntelliJ IDEA (or other Java IDE).
+2. Open the project folder in IntelliJ IDEA (or other Java IDE).
 3. Run `src/game/Application.java`.

 ## 📄 Documentation